jju/stubbl/00-intro.md

 This story is, of course, bullshit.
 It's a fine origin story but has little to do with the game as it is played.
 Not in Stacksburg, and I'd venture not anywhere else.

 Bludbol in the Stacks started and with money, coercion and unchecked aggression.
+Where it ended up is... well I shouldn't use up all my sportswriter clichés just yet.